anearthboundmisfit/DBIx-Squirrel/README.md

 ```

 ## Description
-Just what the world needs, another Perl module for working with databases.
+Just what the world needs: another Perl module for working with databases.

 DBIx-Squirrel is a DBI extension.
 It subclasses the venerable DBI package (and other packages within that namespace), making a few enhancements to its ancestor's interface.